IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 • Animal Foster type not registering.
 [In-progress] - Albert

+• Hide empty fields in foster modals and tables if it's attributes are empty or undefined.
+User shouldn't be able to see label witout data.

 ### ADMIN-SIDE:

 • Fix “Print Form” button to all submitted applications modals that are displayed to admin in “Applications” and “Adoptions” tabs.
 [In-progress] - Luat